liv7c/devblog/src/blog/introduction-to-table-driven-tests-in-vitest.md

   - vitest
 ---

 I first encountered the concept of "table driven tests" when coding in the beautiful [Go language](https://go.dev/).
 The technique is straightforward: You create a table (an array in your JavaScript code) to define the cases you want to test.
-Then, you let the test runner loop through all the test cases.
+Then you let the test runner loop through all the test cases.
 It is an extremely efficient technique for adding new test cases, reducing the boilerplate, and testing a lot more use cases.

 This technique is absolutely brilliant for unit tests.
 In this blog post, we'll explore how to use it in Vitest.